-The term “officially withdraw” refers to those students who complete the withdrawal process by withdrawing from all courses using the web, touch-tone registration system, or by completing the appropriate form.
+The term “officially withdraw” refers to those students who complete the withdrawal process by withdrawing from all courses using the web, contacting the Records Office or by completing the appropriate form.

 The term “Title IV Funds” refers to the subsidized Direct (Stafford) loans, unsubsidized Direct (Stafford) loans, Federal Pell Grants, MN State Grants and Federal SEOG.

-Notifying the College of the intent to withdraw
+Part 3: Notifying the College of the Intent to Withdraw

-The college is notified of a student’s intent to officially withdraw by one of the following methods:
+Subpart A: Notification.
+The College is notified of a student’s intent to officially withdraw by one of the following methods:

-a.
-The date the student began the College official withdrawal process as specified above, or
+- the date the student began the official withdrawal process as specified above, or

-c.
-The student’s last date of attendance at a documented academically-related activity if this date falls later than the date established in “a” or “b” above.
+- the student’s last date of attendance at a documented academically related activity if this date falls later than the date established in “a” or “b” above.

 All Title IV funds will be refunded if the College cannot document that a student attended any classes within the term.

-Post Withdrawal Disbursement: In some cases, a student may withdraw from all courses before aid has disbursed.
+Part 4: Post Withdrawal Disbursement.
+In some cases, a student may withdraw from all courses before aid has disbursed.
 A post withdrawal disbursement is done when a student shows they have withdrawn from all of their classes prior to financial aid disbursement but began attendance in all courses and are qualified for some (earned) aid.

 For Pell grant eligibility only, the earned portion of the grant is disbursed to the student account and a letter is sent to student to notify them of their eligibility and right to return funds within 45 days on the date letter was issued.

-The calculation of the return of Title IV funds
+Part 5: The Calculation of the Return of Title IV Funds

 The return of Title IV funds for all charges including tuition and special fees will be prorated on a per diem basis based on the calendar days in the term up to and including the 60% point in the semester.
 There is no return of Title IV funds after that point.